Rebates for Residential EV Chargers in Nebraska

 Heartland Energy

-Heartland Energy offers rebates for residential EV chargers through a program called "Heartland Energy EV Chargers."
+Customers of Heartland Energy can qualify for rebates for residential EV chargers through their program called "Heartland Energy EV Chargers."
 The program is currently open with an expected end date of December 31st 2026.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 The Heartland Energy EV Chargers program offers a rebate of $500 per charger.
 The incentive may cover up to 100% of the material cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.